-The Institutional Aspects of Implementing Congestion-Reducing Techniques of the congestion-reducing techniques and packages of techniques identified in Project 7-10.
+Project 7-10(2) was a study of the institutional aspects of the congestion-reducing techniques and packages of techniques identified in Project 7-10.
 To implement the techniques and/or packages, all institutional factors need to be known, especially those that can help and those that can hinder.